 Stress is something that affects everyone on a daily basis, albeit at varying levels from day-to-day, but for many it can be the trigger leading to substance abuse and addiction.
 Drug and alcohol addiction for instance may evolve as a coping device for stress.
 Eustress is another stress factor in addiction, providing and finding that feeling of joy or happiness brought about by a substance.
-The affects of stress on addiction have been studied multiple times, one of which we found to particularly interesting was Dr. Gary Wand’s study titled “The Influence of Stress on the Transition From Drug Use to Addiction”.
+The effects of stress on addiction have been studied multiple times, one of which we found to particularly interesting was Dr. Gary Wand’s study titled “The Influence of Stress on the Transition From Drug Use to Addiction”.

 In this study, Dr. Wand highlights 3 different stages of addiction and stress, the processes and the rewards and affects associated with each.